A Past, Unburied

 “Of course,” Chey murmured, his tone thick with apology, “You don’t have to.”

-Kohao leaned back into the hug, his desperation for closeness pushing aside his discomfort, and he let Chey hold him for a few quiet moments while he battled with his thoughts; with the instinct to panic.
+Kato leaned back into the hug, his desperation for closeness pushing aside his discomfort, and he let Chey hold him for a few quiet moments while he battled with his thoughts; with the instinct to panic.
 He focused on Chey’s thumb gently rubbing circles against his back, though, and on the fact that he could feel Chey’s chest rise with each breath.
-Kohao tried to breathe in time with his friend and gradually calmed, even if his throat still ached.
+Kato tried to breathe in time with his friend and gradually calmed, even if his throat still ached.
 He pulled back slightly to look at Chey, and finally managed to find his voice again.

 “Thank you,” he said softly, “I…I’m not right now, but if I am ever ready to talk, I’ll come find you.
 If that’s okay.
 I don’t…I still don’t trust that many people.
 But I trust you.”